flet-dev/flet/README.md

 # Flet

-Build Flutter apps in Python.
+Build beautiful realtime web, mobile and desktop apps in your favorite language and share them with your team.